London’s latest tourist attraction, a $3 million pile of mud, forced to close after just two days

 MVRDV, the Dutch architectural team behind the Marble Arch Mound, defended its creation and asked visitors to give the attraction — and nature — time.

-The company, which describes itself on social media as a team that creates “happy and adventurous places,” blamed London’s “challenging weather” conditions and the unpredictability of working with plants for the chaos, vowing that the artificial attraction would “get better,” The Daily Mail reported Thursday.
+The company, which describes itself on social media as a team that creates “happy and adventurous places,” blamed London’s “challenging weather” conditions and the unpredictability of working with plants for the chaos, vowing that the artificial attraction would “get better,” the Daily Mail reported Thursday.

 Among tourists and Londoners, confusion swirled as to why exactly the monument had been implemented.